Gig companies' push for state-level worker laws faces divided labor movement

 Amid the controversy, efforts to have the bill introduced before the end of the state’s legislative session this week failed.

-New York is just one of several states where gig economy companies led by Uber (UBER.N), Doordash (DASH.N), Lyft (LYFT.O) and Instacart are courting unions and state officials in an effort to cement their workers' status as independent contractors across the United States.
+New York is just one of several states where gig economy companies led by Uber, Doordash, Lyft and Instacart are courting unions and state officials in an effort to cement their workers’ status as independent contractors across the United States.

 FAULT LINES